incepter/react-async-states/packages/docs/docs/intro.md

 // can be simplified to this:
 const {state} = useSourceLane(references, 'roles');

-// re-use a state with its producer called weather present in the provider const {state: weatherState} = useAsyncState({key: "weather", fork: true});
+const {state: weatherState} = useAsyncState({key: "weather", fork: true});

 ```